cwfparsonson/ddls/README.rst

 cluster.
 All of the consequences of the computation graph, the cluster's architecture, and the resource management decisions taken will be evaluated by the underlying simulation logic of this ``ddls`` library.
-This enables you as a researcher to focus on developing more performance resource management strategies, such as the PAC-ML method which we developed, rather than having to worry about building an entire cluster simulation or accessing a real production cluster.
+This enables you as a researcher to focus on developing more performant resource management strategies, such as the PAC-ML method which we developed, rather than having to worry about building an entire cluster simulation or accessing a real production cluster.